 The realisation was that I wasn’t going to be running anywhere quickly and just needed to take things at my own pace.
 I did however find a number of things that were helpful upon the way… and that included finding a good running route.

-My optimum run is to be with friends or be taking part in an event.
+My optimum run is to be with friends or be at something like Parkrun.
 In both of those scenarios there’s something motivating you to just keep going.
 There’s an expectation or accountability factor that just will propel you along.
 The obvious problem is that this isn’t always possible.
 If you want to get better at running – you need to practice.

 Having a good sound track to run to also helps and a one point I had even put together playlists with music at the great beat to the pace I wanted to run to – how’s that for keen?!
 But music will only distract you to a certain point.

 Undeniably (failing good company) my best trick has been distraction.

 A few years ago I entered the Bupa Edinburgh 10 mile event.
 I had originally planned to run this with friends but sadly neither of them could do it.
 I was incredibly nervous rocking up to the start line but thankfully was adopted by a group of lovely older Mums.
 The route was really really tough and started uphill.
 But it was up the Royal Mile.
 There was just so much going on that I was so busy looking at everything else that I forgot to think about it being difficult.